 The Board's policy regarding director attendance at the Annual General Meeting of Stockholders is that directors are welcome to attend, and that the Company will make all appropriate arrangements for directors that choose to attend.
 In 2004, Messrs.
 Gould and Seydoux attended the Annual General Meeting.

 Corporate Governance Guidelines and Code of Ethics

 Copies of Schlumberger's Corporate Governance Guidelines and Schlumberger's Code of Ethics are available at the Company's corporate governance website located at www.slb.com/ir.
-Stockholders may also obtain copies of Schlumberger's Corporate Governance Guidelines and Schlumberger's Code of Ethics without charge by writing to the Secretary of the Company at 153 East 53rd Street, 57th Floor, New York, New York, 10022-4624.

 Audit Committee Report